holden-cpu/note/docs/SpringCloud/SpringCloud.md

 The precise way that the circuit opening and closing occurs is as follows:

-1. Assuming the volume across a circuit meets a certain threshold : ==HystrixCommandProperties.circuitBreakerRequestVolumeThreshold()==
+1. Assuming the volume across a circuit meets a certain threshold : HystrixCommandProperties.circuitBreakerRequestVolumeThreshold()
-2. And assuming that the error percentage, as defined above exceeds the error percentage defined in : ==HystrixCommandProperties.circuitBreakerErrorThresholdPercentage()==
+2. And assuming that the error percentage, as defined above exceeds the error percentage defined in : HystrixCommandProperties.circuitBreakerErrorThresholdPercentage()
 3. Then the circuit-breaker transitions from CLOSED to OPEN.
 4. While it is open, it short-circuits all requests made against that circuit-breaker.
-5. After some amount of time ==(HystrixCommandProperties.circuitBreakerSleepWindowInMilliseconds()==), the next request is let through.
+5. After some amount of time (HystrixCommandProperties.circuitBreakerSleepWindowInMilliseconds()), the next request is let through.
 If it fails, the command stays OPEN for the sleep window.
 If it succeeds, it transitions to CLOSED and the logic in 1) takes over again.

 PaymentController.java